okta/samples-js-react/okta-hosted-login/README.md

 CLIENT_ID=123xxxxx123
 ```

-> NOTE: If you are running the sample against an org that has [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/) enabled, you will need to add the following environment variable to your `testenv` file
+> NOTE: If you are running the sample against an org that does **NOT** have [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/) enabled, you will need to add the following environment variable to your `testenv` file
-> USE_INTERACTION_CODE=true
+> USE_CLASSIC_ENGINE=true

 With variables set, start the app server: